DOCS

 "The titles of Sections, Chapters, and sub-Chapters are provided for ease of reference only; for legal purposes, Classification shall be determined according to the terms of the headings and any relative section or chapter notes." -World Custom's Organizations' GRI

 If a product's details clearly describe a product that matches the HS schedule, it should be classified accordingly.
-For example, if you're classifying dried grapes, it should clearly be classified under heading 0806, "grapes, fresh or dried."
+For example, dried grapes should be classified under heading 0806, 'grapes, fresh or dried.'

 2. Unassembled or disassembled goods